oracle-devrel/leagueoflegends-optimizer/articles/article5.md

         'attackSpeed', 'currentHealth', 'armor', 'magicPenetrationPercent', 'resourceMax', 'resourceRegenRate'])
 ```

-Therefore, any statistic that's considered an outlier from the interquartile range with respect to a specific timestamp, will cause the model to consider it as an anomaly, and ultimately return a favorable prediction towards victory.
-In the case of my build, I'm deliberately increasing my movement speed, attack damage, armor penetration, lifesteal, ability power, attack speed, maximum mana (resourceMax) and magic penetration percentage.
+Therefore, any statistic that's considered an outlier from the interquartile range with respect to a specific timestamp will cause the model to consider it as an anomaly, and ultimately return a favorable prediction towards victory.
+In the case of my build, I'm deliberately increasing my movement speed, attack damage, armor penetration, lifesteal, ability power, attack speed, maximum mana (resourceMax), and magic penetration percentage.
 To make this clearer, I also added 17 levels to my match level, which in turn increased my magic resistance, armor and maximum health.
 This will "trick" my model into seeing all my values are way above average for the duration of the game I've been playing.

 Consequently, the predicted winrate spiked to about 70% and stayed that way during the rest of the match:

 ![](../images/bought_items.JPG?raw=true)

-As I'm only considering player statistics, killing my AI opponent didn't give me any additional win probability, as kills, assists, deaths, vision score... aren't considered in this model.
+As I'm only considering player statistics, killing my AI opponent didn't give me any additional win probability, as kills, assists, deaths, vision score, etc. aren't considered in this model.
 Also note that the model that's making the predictions was trained with only 50.000 rows, instead of the tens of millions of rows we had in our __bigger__ model.
 Surely predictions would yield better results if we used the bigger model; we just didn't do that in this article since prediction times would increase significantly.

 ![](../images/20.JPG?raw=true)

 I leave this task (which should be fun enough with all the data you have available in the [official repository for this article series](https://github.com/oracle-devrel/leagueoflegends-optimizer)) to you: trying to improve the current model by adding more variables like:
 - Kills